blopax/darkly/11_robots_txt/Ressources/how_to.md

 Find out that a `/.hidden/` page exists.
 This folders has thousands of files nested.
 The scrap.py aims to find if there is any interesting information.

-Modify the line 26 of the scrap.py file so it corresponds to your website.
-Run `python3 scrap.py`.
-It will show that there is a flag hidden inside.
+Run `python3 scrap.py WEBSITE`.
+WEBSITE should just be the main ip (something like 10.13.0.196) It will show that there is a flag hidden inside.

 ## Why is it a problem?
-You let the hacker access to sensitive information even if it is hidden in a lot of files, some sci
+You let the hacker access to sensitive information even if it is hidden in a lot of files, some script can help targetting valuable information.

 ## How to avoid it?
 Be sure not to let any sensitive information anywhere on the website even if the page is not directly accessible through clicks.
-The htpasswd should be out of reach of anyuser and well protected outside of the web root folder.
-In this case also get a better password to avoid brutforce attack.